willybrauner/interpol/README.md

 <img alt="logo" src="./packages/interpol/interpol.png">
 </p>

-Interpol library interpolates a set of number values with a gsap's like API.
+Interpol library **interpolates a set of number values with a GSAP-like API**.
 This is the lowest level of animate machine.
 Interpol don't come with dom API, it only provides real time progress of the interpolations that can be use or bind on... mesh, dom element or anything else, for ~=3kB!